-We live in an era of neocolonialism.
-Neocolonialism is a covert form of imperialism, where colonizing countries transfer value out of the colonies without taking overt political control, instead installing governments who bend to their interests.
-Instead of the colonies producing the raw materials while manufacturing and industry stayed in the imperialist metropoles, neocolonialism is characterized by the spread of industry and wage labor worldwide (and global labor arbitrage), the deindustrialization of the capitalist centers, the proletarianization of the (neo)colonies.
-This development of capitalism shows its decay- neocolonialism was a reaction to capitalism’s weakness when, in the period from 1945-1980, de jure colonies in Africa, Asia, and Latin America rose up and gained (at the very least) nominal independence from their colonizers.
+Modern capitalism-imperialism can be broadly characterized by the development of neocolonialism.
+This is a more covert form of imperialism, where colonizing countries transfer value out of the colonies without taking overt political control, instead installing governments who bend to their interests and exercising power and authority through institutions like the IMF and World Bank instead of through direct colonial rule or occupation (to be clear, these forms of imperialism still exist, however neocolonialism has become the dominant expression of imperialist power).
+Instead of the (neo)colonies producing the raw materials while manufacturing and industry stayed in the imperialist metropoles, neocolonialism is characterized by the spread of industry and wage labor worldwide (and global labor arbitrage), the deindustrialization of the capitalist centers, the proletarianization of the (neo)colonies.
+While this sounds like a strengthening of capitalism, in reality it shows its decay- neocolonialism was a survival tactic, a reaction to a period of weakness when, in the general period from 1945~1980, the masses of de jure colonies in Africa, Asia, and Latin America rose up and gained (at the very least) nominal independence from their colonizers.

 To prevent the complete collapse of capitalism, the bourgeoisie of oppressor nations worked to maintain its hold over the colonies in a less explicit way.
-It bought off the political elite, coordinated military coups and “investment plans,” aligning them with the interests of imperialism.
+It bought off the political elite, coordinated military coups and “investment plans”, used loans and “aid”, aligning the governments and comprador bourgeoisie with the interests of imperialism.
 To maintain its economic dependency of the colonies, capital moved its labor out of the metropoles.
 The cheap labor of a semi-colonial or semi-feudal nation drove the massive wave of labor arbitrage that is characteristic of the neoliberal period.
+This shift required both the crushing of both radical proletarian movements in the 60s and 70s, and the destruction of unions, welfare programs, and workers rights.
+This also had the effect of producing cheaper goods for the populations of imperialist countries and changing workplaces and proletarian communities, reshaping the proletariat and class makeup of these countries.

-At the same time, the parasitism of neocolonialism has constructed a wide stratum of labor aristocrats, who are mostly male, within the Euro-American settler nation- and now that this nation is in crisis (with global labor arbitrage posing a threat to its existence above colonized nations), we find a rise of fascism and reaction as white men see the end of their privilege as a form of oppression.
+At the same time, the parasitism of neocolonialism has constructed a wide stratum of what can be called a “Worker Elite”, who are mostly male, middle-class, Euro-American workers- and now that this settler nation of Euro-Americans is in crisis (with global labor arbitrage and global migration posing a threat to its existence above colonized nations), we find a rise of fascism and reaction as white men see the end of their privilege as a form of oppression.
 The white supremacist ideas which are rampant among large sections of the working class in imperialist nations, cannot be so easily summed up as ‘false consciousness’, not as some ideology they were tricked into thinking by the bourgeoisie.
-White supremacy and patriarchy were formed in the development of colonialism and imperialism, the divide between colonizer and colonized, the growth of an occupying middle class.
+White supremacy and patriarchy were formed in the development of colonialism and imperialism, the divide between colonizer and colonized, the growth of a settler middle class.
 With this middle class in crisis, it reverts to the most openly pro-imperialist, misogynistic, and reactionary forms of political expression.
-Fascism is then not a problem of racism or sexism alone, not of a vague totalitarianism, but of petit-bourgeois crisis.
+Fascism is then not a problem of racism or sexism alone, not of a vague “totalitarianism”, but of petit-bourgeois crisis.

-The transformation of settler nation women into a neo-colonial class, into the labor aristocracy (but still oppressed by white men) is also viewed as progress.
-Euro-American women now climb the ranks of the bourgeois state, and go on to push forward the imperialist program- bombing countries, killing their leaders, overthrowing their governments, funding reactionary proxies…all for the interests of the neocolonial ruling class.
-The liberal feminists, the white supremacist feminists, call this progress.
+The transformation of settler nation women into a neocolonial class, into the labor aristocracy (but still oppressed by white men) is also viewed as progress.
+Euro-American women now climb the ranks of the bourgeois state, and go on to push forward the imperialist program- bombing countries, killing their leaders, overthrowing their governments, funding reactionary proxies… all for the interests of the neocolonial ruling class.
+And liberal feminists call this progress.
 They patronize Third World women in this understanding of the state as a neutral body where all are equal under “post-racialism” and “post-sexism”.
 Meanwhile women in the global South face the most acute oppressions of capitalism, of white supremacy, of sexism, of homophobia and transphobia.
 Nationally oppressed women within the heavily policed borders of the metropoles face this double, or triple, oppression too.
-And a lot of the time, it’s the men of their nation acting in the most chauvinistic and toxic ways!
-Black men womanizing, controlling, and selling black women.
-Raza men womanizing, controlling, and selling Raza women.
-Another paradox of capitalism.
-Another contradiction.
+And a lot of the time, it’s the men of “their own” nation acting in the most chauvinistic and toxic ways, reproducing colonial patriarchy.

 Neocolonialism develops the contradictions of capitalism to its absurd limits.
 The world we live in almost seems fictional.
 But it’s all too real.